 There was that one time I was out with my 5 year old and a woman made a comment to her about getting a little brother or sister and my daughter looked up at her and quipped “It’s not even ours.”
 I’ve never seen a woman walk away so quickly without trying to look like it.
 Awkward!
 But I have to admit I laughed after she left.

-My kids have been great with this.
+My kids have been great with my surrogacy journey.
 They absolutely loved everything about me being a surrogate for another couple.
 They don’t want any more sibling competition and are happy that Mommy is helping others to become parents too.
 They get it.
 I think it clicked more easily for them than it did with my friends.
 I think a lot of surrogate mothers have found that it can be easier to explain surrogacy to a child than to an adult!
 I have found that my 8 year old had been telling her teacher and all her school friends about me before I had a chance to myself.
 Her teacher then bragged to other teachers about what I was doing so that when I went in to tell her, everyone knew already and it was no big deal.

 People will always amaze you.
 For better or worse.
 I have found it’s usually for the better.
 And what’s more amazing is that surrogacy is becoming “The New Normal.”
 People tend to just be curious these days instead of ignorant or closed minded.
 There is a part of me who wants to get a pamphlet printed out entitled: So the Woman you’re Speaking to is a Surrogate: 10 most FAQ’s.
 That way I can just be like “here you go… talk to me if you have any surrogacy questions, my number is on the back.”
 Because that has happened!
 I’ve had not one but two friends of friends who have heard what I have done, asked for my phone number and have picked my brain about the whole thing.
 It’s amazing.
 When I applied to be a surrogate, I didn’t even think about these situations occurring in my life; but I’m sure glad they have.
 It’s a whole new world out there.